Bajaj Finance Ltd (NSE: BAJFINANCE) Q3 2026 Earnings Call dated Feb. 03, 2026

 Sandeep Jain

-The ECL for stage one, stage two gets calculated as a combination of probability.
-Default, exposure, default and LGD will ensure the LGD even for stage one and stage two is revised to 80% to ensure that it also reflects the rightful provisioning at that level as well.
-So it has been done on a holistic basis across all businesses by redefining the LGV flow.
-That’s point number one.
-Point number two.
-Yes.
-This will have a cascading impact because as the balance sheet grows we will have additional impact coming on account of higher coverage ratios that we want to incrementally maintain.
-However, I would say that those numbers will not be significant.
-Significant nature.
-All goes well in the next year.
-Based on the estimates that we have done, the number could range between 300 to 400 crores of additional provisioning which will ensure that not only are we taking action in the current year, we are also continuing to take the similar action as we go along from here.
+Point number two, yes, this will have a cascading impact because as the balance sheet grows, we will have additional impact coming on account of higher coverage ratios that we want to incrementally maintain; however, I would say that those numbers will not be significant, significant in nature.
+All goes well in the next year based on the estimates that we have done, the number could range between INR300 crores to INR400 crores of additional provisioning, which will ensure that not only are we taking action in the current year, we are also continuing to take the similar action as we go along from here.
 The incremental impact will not be significant.
+It will be spread across the year, which is over the quarter and we will ensure that the resilience point that Rajeev referred to is continue to be maintained as we go along from here.

 Viral Shah

 Got it.
-That’s very clear.
+That’s very clear Sandeep–

 Rajeev Jain